suzsel/LorentzForce/README.md

 - Optimize field computation for larger grids or higher-resolution visualizations.
 - Add customization options for coil parameters (number of coils, spacing, etc.) and particle properties.
 - Implement electric field effects alongside the magnetic field.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.